microsoft/Nonprofits/visualizer/README.md

 # Building damage visualizer

-This is a simple tool for comparing satellite imagery from two points in time along side a modeled building damage overlay.
+This is a simple tool for comparing satellite imagery from two points in time alongside a modeled building damage overlay.

 ![](images/example_screenshot.png)